With a dialled fit and good ventilation, it's not a surprise that the Protone is still at the top of the pile

 I found ventilation to be excellent as well.
 The central vents feed to channels across the top of the head to effectively channel cooling fresh air.
 I found this airflow to be noticeable even at slower speeds, quickly exhausting any heat build-up away after heat-generating slow efforts.
 Hotter climates may reveal certain ventilation weaknesses but Kask has the Valegro for those who like to work up a sweat on hot climbs.

 Despite its age, the Kask Protone is still a top-flight helmet for those looking to strike a balance between aerodynamic performance and decent ventilation.
 It may be heavier than some of the competition but the superbly secure and comfortably conforming fit mitigates that.
-In fact, the Protone only shows its age with its lack of MIPS, the value of which is left to the buyer but for a helmet that fits so securely, it shouldn’t be a deal-breaker.
+In fact, the Protone only shows its age with its lack of MIPS, the value of which is left to the buyer, especially in the face of Kask's own in-house rotational testing, but for a helmet that fits so securely, it shouldn’t be a deal-breaker.

 - Temperature range: Spring, 2-15 degrees